fdeross/Help-Docs/Introduction to Frosting/Getting Started/How do I open a Frosting Shop?.md

 ### Step 2.
 Get prepared

-Read and think over the [Questions before you start selling](https://frosting.helpscoutdocs.com/article/139-questions-before-you-start-selling?preview=5f0f3d0d2c7d3a10cbaab82d) article.
+Read and think over the [Questions before you start selling](https://frosting.helpscoutdocs.com/article/139-questions-before-you-start-selling) article.
 Answering some basic questions will make the entire process of opening your store much easier.

-Create a Frosting account if you don't have one.
-[Click Here](https://www.frostingmarket.com/my-account/)
+Create a Frosting account if you don't have one: [Create a Frosting Account](https://www.frostingmarket.com/my-account/)

 ### Step 3.
 Create your Frosting Shop